 Alabama's primarily logo consists of the classic "A", but an elephant peering over the words "Alabama Crimson Tide" is a secondary logo still used today.
 My favorite might be the one shown above of the fearsome four-legged animal stepping through the the block letter.

-Sportslogohistory.com features more of the school’s past elephant logos, some of which are cool and some that are odd, like one of a red elephant holding an ice cream cone using in the 1950s.
+Sportslogohistory.com features more of the school's past elephant logos, some of which are cool and some that are odd, like one of a red elephant holding an ice cream cone using in the 1950s.
 That's gotta be one of the oddest logos in football history, college football or NFL.

 Years before an elephant was ever associated with the school, its Crimson Tide nickname was born in the early 1900s.
 Hugh Roberts, sports editor of the Birmingham Age-Herald wrote a story about the Alabama-Auburn Game that resulted in a 6-6 Iron Bowl tie in 1907.
 The field was essentially a sea of red mud that stained ‘Bama’s crimson jerseys.
 The headline?
 “Crimson Tied.”

 Now that you know the story behind Alabama’s mascot, you Alabama fans can actually call yourself true fans.